defenseunicorns/uds-core/src/velero/README.md

 #### Azure Blob Storage

-Bucket information and access credentials can be provided via a secret with the following format
+Bucket information and access credentials can be provided via a secret with the following format and adding the vlues to uds-config.yaml
 ```
 apiVersion: v1
 kind: Secret